 To map content as directory trees, please select the [Share - Export directory tree...] menu item,

 then choose a folder location to create the directory tree.

 Exporting HTML tree

 This utility exports content as a collection of webpages indexed within an HTML tree.
-RTF notes are converted into HTML format
+RTF notes are converted into XHTML format

 inclucing fonts, colors, links and images.
 The webpage layout are splitted into two panes, the left pane gives the outline tree,